mitchdzugan/gen-computation/README.md

 get() => S // yields the current state managed by the state monad gets(S => a) => a // given a function, yields the result of applying
-                  // that function to the current state in the state monad
+                  // that function to the current state in the state monad put(S) => null // sets the current state of the state monad to the supplied value modify(S => S) => null // sets the current state of the state monad to the result
+                       // of applying the supplied function to the current state
 ```

 monad control flow is obtained using generators. for example: